holiday-pettijohn/Stylus_Scoring_Generalization/Documentation/matching_api.md

 Input:

-heuristic_scores [Array (float)]: list of scores obtained from a heuristic algorithm
+heuristic_scores [Array[float]]: list of scores obtained from a heuristic algorithm

-standard_scores [Array (float)]: list of scores obtained from a canonical score source, such as exhaustive search or the original gene file
+standard_scores [Array[float]]: list of scores obtained from a canonical score source, such as exhaustive search or the original gene file

 Output:

-scores [Array (float)]: list of log ratios between the standard and heuristic score.
+scores [Array[float]]: list of log ratios between the standard and heuristic score.
 Higher values indicate more error.

 `getScores(ref_char, data_dir)`: Calculates scores for a set of gene characters against a given reference with a heuristic algorithm.
 Files from the directory specified with gene data are read in a deterministic order (same files = same order)

 Input:

-algorithm (function): : A function with the below call signature.
+algorithm [function]: : A function with the below call signature.
 Takes stroke geometry and archetype geometry and scores the stroke against the archetype

 - `algorithm(stroke_geometry, reference_geometry, stroke_fractional_distance, reference_fractional_distance)`

-- stroke_geometry [Array[Array] (float)]: List of the strokes from the gene instance
+- stroke_geometry [Array[Array[float, float]]]: List of the strokes from the gene instance

-- reference_geometry [Array[Array] (float)]: List of the strokes from the archetype
+- reference_geometry [Array[Array[float, float]]]: List of the strokes from the archetype

-- stroke_fractional_distance [Array (float)]: List of fractional distances (a.k.a. progress percentages) for each stroke in the gene instance
+- stroke_fractional_distance [Array[float]]: List of fractional distances (a.k.a. progress percentages) for each stroke in the gene instance

-- reference_fractional_distance [Array (float)]: List of fractional distances (a.k.a. progress percentages) for each stroke in the reference
+- reference_fractional_distance [Array[float]]: List of fractional distances (a.k.a. progress percentages) for each stroke in the reference

 ref_char [string]: UTF-8 name of the archetype in question